Mi-V-Soft-RISC-V/miv-rv32-documentation/soft-ip-driver-user-guides/miv-rv32-hal/miv-rv32-hal-user-guide.md

 the floating point register context must be saved to resume the application correctly.
 To use this feature, enable the provided macro in the Softconsole build settings.
-This feature is turned off by default as it adds overhead which is not required when the ISR does not used FP insturctions and saving the general purpose register context is sufficient.
+This feature is turned off by default as it adds overhead which is not required when the ISR does not use FP insturctions and saving the general purpose register context is sufficient.

 | Macro Name    | Definition     |